 Like Mr Disraeli - who came to Malta on a recommendation from his late friend, the poet Lord Byron - I'm instantly won over by Valletta.

-The city crowns a rocky peninsula jutting into the bluey-green Mediterranean Sea, and its flurry of baroque domes and spires poke above an imposing loop of fortified walls and watchtowers, which, like many of the buildings on the Maltese archipelago, are formed from the local, honey-toned limestone.
+Crowned by a rocky peninsula jutting into the clear turuoise Mediterranean Sea, and its barrage of baroque domes and spires poking up over an imposing loop of watchtowers and fortified walls, which, like many of the buildings across the Maltese archipelago, are formed from the honey-toned local limestone.

-Many travellers enjoy their first, unforgettable glimpse of Valletta from a cruise ship, with large ocean-going liners docking at the Grand Harbour, the naturally deep port to the city's east, which has attracted seafarers since Phoenician and Roman times.
+Attracting seafarers since Phoenician and Roman times, a large number of travellers enjoy their first, unforgettable glimpse of Valletta from a cruise ship, with sizable ships docking at the Grand Harbour, the naturally deep port to the city's east, which has .

-Bewitching from a distance, Valletta is a corker up close.
-Unlike many UNESCO World Heritage-listed sites, it's not a sedate open-air museum, and offers an enchanting blend of historic signposted sights and intriguing backstreets, where Maltese go about their everyday business (think: market traders hawking fruit and veg and soccer shirts, old ladies sweeping pavements and men puffing cigars and nattering in Maltese - a language that sounds like a cross between Arabic and Italian).
+Although bewitching from a distance, Valletta is a corker up close.
+This UNESCO World Heritage-listed sites are unlike most, it's not a sedate open-air museum, offering an enchanting mix of historic signposted sights and intwinned backstreets, where Maltese go about their everyday business.

 Small enough to explore on foot, Valletta is a surprisingly hilly city, with an undulating grid of streets, linked by slopes and stairways, and, in one particularly steep section, an elevator.
 The Barrakka lift whisks pedestrians between the Grand Harbour and central Valletta.
 Ascending this 58m-high column will take 25 seconds and costs about a £1.
 It's money well spent, especially as the lift exits into the Upper Barrakka Gardens, a delightful spot with palm trees and bright floral displays, and a breezy arcaded balcony that grants sweeping views of the Grand Harbour, its ship-packed port and Valletta's alluringly photogenic neighbours Vittoriosa, Cospicua and Senglea.